Neymar transfer news: PSG star can replace Lionel Messi at Barcelona | Goal.com

 Neymar can take Messi’s place in a few years, says Edmilson

-Edmilson believes Neymar he has what it takes to replace Messi at Barcelona - if he focuses on his game.
+Edmilson believes Neymar can replace Lionel Messi as the undisputed star at Barcelona - if the Brazilian focuses on his game.

 Having spent time at Lyon and Barcelona during his playing days, the former Brazil international won a host of honours for both club and country and believes his compatriot can replace the Argentine when he hangs up his boots.